Typicality of Contextuality

 Since most experiments have a fairly good understanding of how pure the prepared states are and how sharp the implemented measurements are, we now shift our attention to scenarios in which there are known upper and lower bounds on these quantities.
 This lets us study how the typicality of contextuality is affected by the purity of the states and projectivity of the measurements.

 We explore this by analyzing scenarios with the fixed number of measurements $m=20$.
 From the results in the previous section, we know that for any $m \geq 12$, typicality of contextuality reaches $t_{(n,m,d;N)}>99\%$ for $n \geq 7$ pure states.
 Moreover, for $m \geq 13$, typicality $t_{(n,m,d;N)}> 99\%$ is already achieved for $n=6$.
 Our current question is: for $m=20$ measurements, how does the minimum number of states required to observe $t_{(n,m,d;N)}> 99\%$ depend on the purity of the states and the set of allowed measurements?
 To address this, we examine different lower bounds on purity (measured by $\Tr{\rho^2} \in \left[\frac{1}{d},1\right]$, where $\rho$ is the state of the system), thereby restricting how mixed the states can be.
-We study two cases: (i) restricting the purity of states while keeping the measurements projective and (ii) restricting the purity of both preparations and measurements.
-The results for $(n,m=20,d=2;N=10^6)$ are presented in Fig.~\ref{fig:purity} for three lower bounds on purity: 0.5 $=\frac{1}{d}$, 0.7, and 0.9, and two upper bounds on purity: 0.95 and 1.
+We study two cases: (i) restricting the purity of states while keeping the measurements projective and (ii) restricting the purity of both states and the sharpness of measurements.
+The results for $(n,m=20,d=2;N=10^6)$ are presented in Fig.~\ref{fig:purity} for three lower bounds on purity/sharpness: 0.5 $=\frac{1}{d}$, 0.7, and 0.9, and two upper bounds on purity/sharpness: 0.95 and 1.